rust-lang/rfcs/text/0000-denied_by_edition_2021.md

 1. A mechanism by which selected deprecated items in the Rust standard library can have their lint level upgraded from "warn" to "deny"  based on the Rust edition that the user has selected.
 2. A policy of applying this mechanism to items that have previously been deprecated **for at least one full edition cycle**.
-3. A policy of additionally marking such items as `#[doc(hidden)]`, thereby removing them from the generated documentation.
+3. For marked items, a policy of additionally marking such items as `#[doc(hidden)]`, thereby removing them from the generated documentation.
-4. A policy of employing Rustdoc aliases to explicitly redirect users of deprecated items to their replacements in Rustdoc search results.
+4. For marked items that have been replaced by other items in the standard library, a policy of employing Rustdoc aliases to explicitly redirect users of deprecated items to their replacements in Rustdoc search results.
+5. For any of the the prior items that are compatible with the `suggestion` field on `#[rustc_deprecated]`, a policy of employing it in order to aid automatic migration from deprecated items to their replacements.
-5. An exhaustive list of items that have been deprecated since before the Rust 2018 edition that would be subject to these policies for the Rust 2021 edition.
+6. An exhaustive list of items that have been deprecated since before the Rust 2018 edition that would be subject to these policies for the Rust 2021 edition.

 # Motivation
 [motivation]: #motivation